[Editor’s note: This story was previously published in November 2018. It has since been updated and republished.]

 Source: Rob Wall via Flickr (Modified)

-Chegg (NYSE:CHGG) is another growth stock with a high valuation and a big opportunity.
+Chegg (NYSE:CHGG) is another of the growth stocks to buy with a high valuation and a big opportunity.
 The company began as an online textbook rental company.
 But it wound up outsourcing that business to another provider and since has focused on becoming the dominant digital platform for U.S. college students.

 And Chegg is having some success.
 Revenues are growing and adjusted EBITDA has turned positive after years of losses.
 The company’s tutors and study services businesses are growing rapidly, and it’s becoming a fixture in the college landscape.